siddharthadhyani/portfolio-website/README.md

       // Remove tseslint.configs.recommended and replace with this, tseslint.configs.recommendedTypeChecked,
-      // Alternatively, use this for stricter rules tseslint.configs.strictTypeChecked,
+      // Alternatively, use this for stricter rules.. tseslint.configs.strictTypeChecked,
       // Optionally, add this for stylistic rules.. tseslint.configs.stylisticTypeChecked,